Public Procurement

 Regulated procurement

-Yet public procurement accounts for nearly 20% of GDP across the EU - it's big business, and is vital to the achievement of value for money in public purchasing.
+Yet public procurement accounts for nearly 20% of GDP - it's big business, and is vital to the achievement of value for money in public purchasing.

-Nor is its remit confined to the public sector - utilities have their own EU procurement rules to comply with, and many third sector organisations have to follow public procurement rules.
+Nor is its remit confined to the public sector - defence, concessions and utilities currently have their own procurement rules to comply with, and many third sector organisations have to follow public procurement rules.

-The aim of the new laws is to clarify and add flexibility, although the extent to which this actually happens remains to be seen.
+The aim of the Procurement Act is to clarify and add flexibility, although the extent to which this actually happens remains to be seen.
 There is little doubt that the waters will be choppy for some time to come.

 Why choose us?